 5. Reconsider the packing: Although not always practical, several firms have developed inventive ways to minimize the size or shape of their products in order to lessen or eliminate the need for packaging without compromising on product quality.

 For example, you can condense liquid formulae, embed packaging into the product, or arrange products in innovative ways to make space for more products within the same package.

 How to use an artwork management tool to speed up your package creation process

 Most modern packaging is single-use, and the empty container’s contents wind up in landfills or the ocean.
 This has prompted the need for eco-friendly products and sustainable packaging.

 However, coming up with a sustainable package design is easier said than done as the process gets complex, especially with multiple stakeholders.

 This is where Artwork Flow comes in.
-Artwork Flow is a label management tool that streamlines your creative design process and makes collaboration a breeze.
+Artwork Flow is a label management tool & brand asset management software that streamlines your creative design and packaging management process and makes collaboration a breeze.

 You can inject accountability into the package design process from the get-go with workflows and checklists and track the progress of your projects to discover bottlenecks with ease.

 When it comes to feedback, Artwork Flow displays comments from all stakeholders in a single place.
 This way, it isn’t lost in endless emails and your team doesn’t have to go through multiple revisions to incorporate all of it.